MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 Service scheduling in Dynamics 365 Customer Service is deprecated
 ---------------------------------------------------------------------

-The existing service scheduling functionality is deprecated and will be removed in a future major release.
-The new scheduling experience, built atop Universal Resource Scheduling (URS), is now available on the Unified Interface.
+The existing service scheduling functionality is deprecated, and will no longer be available on Oct 1, 2020.
+The new scheduling experience, built atop Universal Resource Scheduling (URS), is now available in the Unified Interface.

 Existing service scheduling users will be provided advance notice for a timebound migration to the new scheduling capabilities.